 - Worthy Opponent: One of the biggest examples thereof in the Star Wars Legends universe.

 A Quarren pilot who joined the squadron just before the campaign to restore Plourr as ruler.
 Initially clashed with Mon Calamari pilot Ibtisam, but the relationship developed into a tragic romance.

-Fantastic Racism: His relationship with Ibtisam intially begins this way, as the Mon Calamari and Quarren species traditionally detest each other and while arguing they take stances typical of their species - Nrin advocating sticking with what's already there, Ibtisam favoring change.
+- Fantastic Racism: His relationship with Ibtisam intially begins this way, as the Mon Calamari and Quarren species traditionally detest each other and while arguing they take stances typical of their species - Nrin advocating sticking with what's already there, Ibtisam favoring change.

-A Mon Calmari pilot who joined the Rogues shortly before the campaign to restore Plourr.
+A Mon Calamari pilot who joined the Rogues shortly before the campaign to restore Plourr.
 Initially hostile to Quarren pilot Nrin Vakil, but their relationships develops into something more romantic.